Zamralik/validator/README.md

 		CSS class added when field is invalid, default to "is-invalid".
 - **messenger**<br />
 	Type `string`.<br />
-	CSS selector to find the element, descendant of the container, in which appropriate messages will be inserted.
+	CSS selector to find the element in which appropriate messages will be inserted.
+	It must be a descendant of the container.
 - **messages**<br />
 	Type `ValidatorMessages`<br />
 	See [Message Configuration](#message-configuration).
 - **hooks**<br />
-	See [Validation process](#validation-process) for the hook order of execution.
+	See [Validation process](#validation-process) for how each hook is used.
 Any hook can be asynchronous.
 	- **preValidation**<br />
 		Type `(form: HTMLFormElement) => void | Promise<void>`<br />
 		An error or rejection cancel the validation of the form.